willsower/AcceptED/README.md

 2. We are using an active environment, have pipenv installed.
 Read about it [here](https://pypi.org/project/pipenv/)

 **Steps**
-1. Clone the repository `git clone https://github.com/willsower/AcceptED.git`
+1. Clone the repository `git clone https://github.com/willsower/AcceptED.git` then `cd` into it
 2. Create an active environment using pipenv.
 Run `pipenv shell`
+3. Inside of the `/accepted` directory install next, by running `npm i next`
 3. To run the project run `npm run dev`